-Litecoin vs. Bitcoin: What Is the Difference?
+Litecoin vs Bitcoin: What's the Difference?

 Number of Coins

-While bitcoin has a limit of 21 million coins, Litecoin will reach a maximum of 84 million.
+While Bitcoin has a limit of 21 million coins, Litecoin will reach a maximum of 84 million.

 These classifications fluctuate according to the price and the number of coins in circulation.